LucasBehrendt/tech-blog/README.md

     ]
     ```

-  - To use the Heroku PostGreSQL database, replace the default value of the DATABASES variable with:
+  - To use the Heroku PostgreSQL database, replace the default value of the DATABASES variable with:
     ```
     DATABASES = {
         'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))
     }
     ```

-  - Below the comments referencing static files, add the following snippet to use cloudinary for static files:
+  - Below the comments referencing static files, add the following snippet to use Cloudinary for static files:
     ```
     # Static files (CSS, JavaScript, Images)
     # https://docs.djangoproject.com/en/3.2/howto/static-files/